foyez/oop/README.md

 # Object Oriented Programming

 ## What is OOP?
-Object oriented programming is a method of programming that attempts to model some process or thing in the world as a **class** or **object**.
+Object oriented programming is a method of creating **objects**, which can hold **data** and **methods (functions)** that work on that data.

+## Advantages of OOP

+- OOP provides a clear structure to programs
+- Makes code easier to maintain, reuse, and debug
+- Helps keep the code DRY (Don't Repeat Yourself)
+- Makes it possible to create full reusable applications with less code and shorter development time

 ## Class

 <details>
 <summary>View contents</summary>

 **Class:** - A blueprint for objects.
-Classes can contain methods (functions) and attributes (simmilar to keys in a object or dict).
+A class defines what an object should look like, and an object is created based on that class.

 ### Instance